 I had the same in Novi Sad and in Šabac.
 It’s a typical Serbian meal that I don’t eat often.
 Chicken, beef, fish, you can get everywhere.
 But you can eat proper ćevapi only in the Balkans.

 I also want to mention čvarke, one more popular Serbian delicacy.
 But let me say straight away that this is something that you would only want to try and never eat on a regular basis.
 Loosely translated into English, these are a kind of pork crisps.
 Basically, it’s fat that’s thermally extracted from the lard.
-It sounds bizarre, but believe me when I tell you that they are phenomenally delicious.
+It sounds bizarre but, believe me when I tell you, they are phenomenally delicious.

 You are not going to find this food item in Turkey, for obvious reasons.
 It’s one crucial difference between Serbian and Turkish cuisines.

 Well, it all comes down to food choices that we make and it’s the same wherever we are.
 If we base our diet on a lot of vegetables with limited quantities of red meat, then we eat healthily.
 If we never eat any junk food and if we limit the intake of wheat products that normally give us abnormal blood sugar spikes, we eat healthily.

 Serbian food can be as healthy or unhealthy as you personally choose.
 However, based on my experience, I would say that the eating habits in Serbia are not entirely healthy.
 Temptations are everywhere, it’s almost like a minefield.

 While I think that it’s OK to occasionally give in to temptations and try exotic food, they should really remain just the occasional treats.